Kalka–Shimla Railway: History

 This line was further extended from Shimla to Shimla Goods (which had once housed the bullock cart office) on 27 June 1909 making it 96.60 km.

 The Indian Army were sceptical about the two feet gauge chosen for the line and requested that a wider standard gauge be used for mountain and light strategic railways.
 Eventually the government agreed that the gauge was too narrow for was essentially a capital city and for military purposes.
 As a result, the contract with the railway company was revised on 15 November 1901 and the line gauge changed to with the track built to date being regauged.
 Some sources however state the regauging wasn't undertaken until 1905.

 In 1905 the company took delivery of a 10-ton Cowans Sheldon travelling crane to assist with lifting rolling stock back onto the tracks after accidents and for general track maintenance.
 Due to the high capital and maintenance costs and difficult working conditions, the railway was allowed to charge higher fares than on other lines.
 Nevertheless, the company had spent 16,525,000 rupees by 1904 with no sign of the line becoming profitable, which lead to it being purchased by the government on 1 January 1906 for 17,107,748 rupees.
 Once it came under the control of the government the line was originally managed as an independent unit from the North West Railway office in Lahore until 1926, when it was transferred to Delhi Division.
 Since July 1987, the line has been managed by the Ambala Division from Ambala Cantt.

 In 2007, the Himachal Pradesh government declared the railway a heritage property.
 For about a week, beginning on 11 September 2007, a UNESCO team visited the railway to inspect it for possible selection as a World Heritage Site.
 On 8 July 2008, it became part of the mountain railways of India World Heritage Site with the Darjeeling Himalayan and Nilgiri Mountain Railways.

 During the 2023 North India floods, several sections of the line were washed out by landslides.

 Technical details

-The track has 20 picturesque stations, 103 tunnels (102 currently active), 912 curves, 969 bridges and 3% slope (1:33 gradient).
-The 1,143.61 m tunnel at Barog immediately before the Barog station is longest, a 60 ft (18.29 m) bridge is the longest and the sharpest curve has a 123 ft (38 m) radius of curvature.
+The track has 20 picturesque stations, 103 tunnels (102 currently active), 912 curves, 969 bridges and 3% slope (1:80 gradient).
+The 1143.61 m tunnel at Barog immediately before the Barog station is longest, the longest bridge is 60 ft the sharpest curve has a 123 ft radius of curvature.
 The railway line originally used 42 lb/yd rail, which was later replaced with 60 lb/yd rail.
 The train has an average speed of 25–30 km/h but the railcar is almost 50–60 km/h.
 Both the train and railcar are equipped with vistadomes.

-The temperature range and annual rainfall are 0–45 °C and 200–250 cm, respectively.
+The temperature range and annual rainfall are 0–45 C and 200–250 cm, respectively.